 I opt for banana cream instant pudding mix.
 I think it intensifies the banana flavor to a delicious level.
 However, Paula Deen uses French Vanilla, and I think even plain vanilla would work too.

-Be sure to use instant pudding for best results.
+Be sure to use instant pudding not cook and serve for best results.

 Whipped Cream vs Cool Whip